visualskyrim/visualskyrim.github.io/_posts/2017-01-23-play-around-with-kafka-and-spark.md

 hello world
 ```

-8. Once you send the message, there will be something showing up in your Spark consumer terminal representing the word frequency:
+***Step 8*** Once you send the message, there will be something showing up in your Spark consumer terminal representing the word frequency:

 ```
 -------------------------------------------